SeaWorld Abu Dhabi: Attractions

+Rides

+As of November 2025, SeaWorld Abu Dhabi has a total of 6 rides.

 Yas SeaWorld Research and Rescue

-Yas SeaWorld Research and Rescue was opened in February 2023 to rescue injured, unwell and orphaned marine animals in the Arabian Gulf.
+Yas SeaWorld Research and Rescue was opened in February 2023 to rescue injured, unwell and orphaned marine animals in the Persian Gulf.
 The only one of its kind in the region, the center focuses on rehabilitating and returning healthy animals to their natural habitats.
 It also seeks to educate the public about conserving the UAE’s marine wildlife and ecosystems.

 The 8602 m2 facility is spearheaded by marine scientists, zoologists, trained rescue personnel and animal care experts with a special emphasis on marine biodiversity, ecosystem resilience, sensitive wildlife conservation, critical habitats restoration, fisheries, pollution and wildlife health.
 Globally, SeaWorld has rescued and rehabilitated 40,000 marine animals since 1965.

 Within the research center are three dry labs, a wet lab, an aquaculture facility and rescue pools for big and small marine creatures, supported by a fleet of rescue vehicles (including rescue boats) and a veterinary hospital on site.